leo3tian/audio-pipeline/README.md

 `docker build -t emilia-pipeline .`

 Then run the docker container:
-`docker run -it --env-file .env --gpus all -v $(pwd):/workspace -w /workspace -it emilia-pipeline`
+`docker run --rm -it --env-file .env --gpus all -v $(pwd):/workspace -w /workspace -it emilia-pipeline`

 Pick what youtube channels to download by editing CHANNEL_URLS in `0_get_urls.py` - ensure compliance with video copyright